ceciliomichael/ClaudeFlow/vibe-coding-guide.md

   - **Cross-Browser/Device Testing**: Verify the solution works across required platforms
   - **Accessibility Testing**: Ensure the solution meets accessibility requirements
   - **Integration Testing**: Verify the new code works properly with existing components
+  - **UI/UX Adherence (Critical)**: If UI work was involved, you MUST verify that it strictly adheres to all guidelines in `.session/details/aesthetic_details.md`.
+This is not optional.
-- **Provide Detailed Testing Feedback**: Tell the AI specifically what issues you found: *"The authentication function is vulnerable to SQL injection when special characters are used in the username", "The image loading fails on Safari", "The function crashes when given empty input"*
+- **Provide Detailed Testing Feedback**: Tell the AI specifically what issues you found: *"The authentication function is vulnerable to SQL injection when special characters are used in the username", "The image loading fails on Safari", "The function crashes when given empty input", "The primary button's glassmorphism doesn't match the spec in aesthetic_details.md"*
 - **Require Security-First Thinking**: Ask the AI to explain potential security implications of its code during review
 - **Demand Iterative Fixes**: Vibe coding is not "generate and move on" but "generate, test, fix, test again"
 - **Log Key Decisions**: `/sessionlog add "Decision: Used pattern X for Y based on AI suggestion and testing."`